st3rl4nce/OA-solutions/src/site/notes/OA solutions/Binary Exponentiation.md

 			// check if the least significant bit is set if(n&1)
 				res*=a;
-			%% by multiplying a with a, we get a^2, which implies if a currently stores a^p, then in the next iteration it has a^p+1, which is in line with out algo, since we are checking for set bits from the least significant(p0) to the most significant(pk) %% a*=a;
+			/* by multiplying a with a, we get a^2, which implies if a currently stores a^p, then in the next iteration it has a^p+1, which is in line with out algo, since we are checking for set bits from the least significant(p0) to the most significant(pk)*/
+			a*=a;
 			res>=1;
 		}